Megan Mahoney: Career

-In the 2005 WNBA Draft, Mahoney was selected in the third round (34th overall) by the Connecticut Sun.
-A torn Achilles during the Big 12 championship game her senior season prevented her to play with the Sun during the 2005 season.
+In the 2005 WNBA draft, Mahoney was selected in the third round (34th overall) by the Connecticut Sun.
+A torn Achilles during the Big 12 championship game her senior season prevented her from playing with the Sun during the 2005 season.

 Mahoney signed with Haukar of the Icelandic Úrvalsdeild kvenna in January 2006, replacing KeKe Tardy.
-In 9 regular season games she averaged 27.9 points and 13.1 rebounds per game, helping the team achieve the best record in the league.
+In nine regular season games, she averaged 27.9 points and 13.1 rebounds per game, helping the team achieve the best record in the league.
 In the playoffs, Mahoney averaged 28.3 points and 14.3 rebounds.
-In the finals she broke Penny Peppas scoring record by averaging 32.0 points and helped Haukar to a three-game sweep of Keflavík.
+In the finals she broke Penny Peppas' scoring record by averaging 32.0 points and helped Haukar to a three-game sweep of Keflavík.
 For her effort she was named the Úrvalsdeild Playoffs MVP and the Úrvalsdeild Foreign Player of the Year.

-In February 2006, she signed a three-year contract with the Connecticut Sun.
+In February 2006, Mahoney signed a three-year contract with the Connecticut Sun.
 During her first season (2006), Mahoney appeared in 31 games, starting once, and averaged 11.7 minutes per game.

 On March 6, 2008, the Connecticut Sun traded Mahoney to the Houston Comets in exchange for Barbara Turner.
 On April 29, 2008, Mahoney was waived by the Comets.